 Control of the digital output

-Using the private MIB variable snMspsDigitalOutputLevel, you can control the digital output (DO+ /DO-).
+Using the private MIB variable snMspsDigitalOutputLevel, you can control the digital output (DO/ 1L).
+The digital output acts as NO contact and conducts current in the closed state.

 You cannot configure the digital output with Web Based Management (WBM).